mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

 ---
 Welcome Back!

 This post is part of our ongoing Cybersecurity Essentials series for small and medium-sized business (SMB) owners and non-technical teams.
 If you've ever felt overwhelmed by IT security jargon, you're in the right place.
-We're here to make these important topics simple and actionable—so you can protect your business without needing a degree in computer science.
+We're here to make these important topics simple and actionable so you can protect your business without needing a degree in computer science.

 Today, we're diving into one of the most common cyber threats facing SMBs: phishing and email-based attacks.